shirosaki/enjoyable/README.md

 ## How to Use

-At startup, and when Enjoyable is paused, press any button or move any analog stick to jump to the configuration for that button or stick.
-From there, select one of the mapping options from the choices on the right.

-To quickly map a joystick to keyboard actions, you can simply press the joystick button or axis, then the keyboard key you wish to map it to, and repeat.
+To start, just press a button on your joystick or gamepad, then press the key you want to map it for.
+Then press the ▶ button and switch back to your game.
+For more details, Enjoyable has a in-application manual available in Help Viewer via `⌘?`.

-Once you've done that, click the Start button and begin using your joystick as a keyboard and mouse.

-If you name a configuration after the title of a program (e.g. what appears when you hover over it in the dock) that configuration will automatically be selected when you switch to that program.

-### Mouse Mapping Compatibility

-Enjoyable offers two mouse mapping modes: global and single-window.
-Enjoyable starts in global mode, but you can set any joystick button to the "toggle mouse scope" action, which will change the mode.
-If you are using Enjoy2 to play a video game, you may find that one or the other mode offers better compatibility with your game's specific requirements.

 ## Requirements

 * Mac OS X 10.7+
-* HID-compatible (e.g. USB or Bluetooth) input device
+* One or more HID-compatible (e.g. USB or Bluetooth) input devices

-## Changes

-Version 1

-* Forked from Enjoy/Enjoy2.
-The code has been modernized and optimized.
-  Many bugs and UI issues were fixed.

 ## License

-Enjoyable is based on Enjoy and Enjoy2, by Sam McCall and Yifeng Huang.

 Copyright 2013 Joe Wreschnig
           2012 Yifeng Huang